googleapis/artman/USAGE.rst

      python execute_pipeline.py \
        --pipeline_kwargs={\'sleep_secs\':2} SamplePipeline

-To execute a build pipeline remotely, start two consoles and run the following command in one console:
+Remote
+******

+A build pipeline can also be triggered remotely.
+Run the following command to start a build server:

   ::

-     python start_conductor.py
+     TOOLKIT_HOME=<path_to_toolkit_repo> python start_conductor.py \

-And then run the following command for multiple times with different parameter:
+       --log_local --jobboard=<unique_jobboard_name>

+And then run this example command to trigger a trivial build on that server (use the same jobboard name):

   ::

      python execute_pipeline.py \
        --pipeline_kwargs={\'sleep_secs\':2} \
-       --env remote SamplePipeline
+       --env=<unique_jobboard_name> SamplePipeline

-Please note, there is no guarantee that your pipeline job will be claimed by the conductor running on your machine.
-It can also be picked up by other conductor processes.
-You can run the second command for multiple times, and chances are good that your conductor will pick up one job at least.
+Please note, there is no guarantee that your pipeline job will be claimed by the remote build server unless you choose a unique jobboard name that no one else is using.
+Otherwise, it can be picked up by another conductor process.

 Config generation
 *****************